Prototype for agricultura riego cultivos el campo

 7 Steps to Create a Prototype for Agriculture, Agricultural Machinery, or Tools

-- Definition of the problem.
+Definition of the problem.

-- Analysis of innovation trends.
+Analysis of innovation trends.

-- Identification of alternative solutions and state of the art.
+Identification of alternative solutions and state of the art.

-- Basic engineering project and technical feasibility.
+Basic engineering project and technical feasibility of Agrotech systems.

-- Manufacturing of the functional prototype for agriculture..
+Manufacturing of the functional prototype for agriculture.

-- Practical testing of the prototype or agricultural machine in the field
+Practical testing of the prototype or agricultural machine in the field

-- Commercialization of the innovative product.
+Commercialization of the innovative product.

-Step 7 Commercialization of prototypes for agriculture: After conducting functional tests that demonstrate the prototype for agriculture is technically viable and capable of solving real-world problems encountered in the field, another significant challenge arises—demonstrating economic viability.
-In this regard, conducting commercial experiments is the best solution, even before starting any manufacturing cycle for a series.
+After carrying out functional tests that demonstrate the agriculture prototype is technically feasible and capable of solving real problems found in the field, another equally important challenge arises: proving its economic viability.
+In this regard, conducting commercial experiments is the best solution, even before starting any series manufacturing cycle.

 What is vertical farming?
 Prototypes for vertical farming.